-Citizenship = Participation Citizenship is having pride in your school, your city, your community and your country ... and ONLY DO NOT SUBMIT FOR APP keeping them something to be proud of! • What kind of citizen are you? • Does your level of involvent community mirror the you think you are?
+Citizenship = Participation Citizenship is having pride in your school, your city, your community and your country ... and keeping them something to be proud of!
+SUBMIT FOR • What kind of citizen are you? • Does your level of involvent community mirror the you think you are?
 W why not?
 School Datebooks • Why is it imp citizen?
 How are you ted when others show poor c ship?
-Take Another Look • The fourth amendment protects citizens against unlawful searches and seizures, but it often doesn't extend to things !!! lockers that are or fair?
-W fair?
-Why or why not?
+Take Another Look • How would your life be different if the manufactures, but it often doesn't extend to things!"
+In the fourth amendment protects citizens against unlawful searches and seizures, but it often doesn't extend to things!" lockers that are on fair? ""